 Studies have shown adaptive changes of the tendon tissues in the first few days after overloading.
 It takes about twenty days for longer term adaption.
 Having appropriate rest and unloading will allow the tendon to pass the reactive phase, and provide the opportunity for true tendon adaptation to happen.

-Reactive tendinopathy on degenerative tendinopathy -> modified load -> pain subside and intact tendon fibres remain strong.
+Reactive tendinopathy on degenerative tendinopathy --> Modified load --> Pain subside and intact tendon fibers remain strong.

 There are multiple unloading strategies such as: